 As early as 1919, the ILO included maternity protection in Convention no 3.
 In 2000, the ILO adopted Convention C 183 which provides 14 weeks of paid maternity leave and provisions for paid breastfeeding breaks as a minimum standard.
-Progress on ratification of C183 has been relatively slow with 31 ratifications to date1.
+Progress on ratification of C183 has been relatively slow with 41 ratifications to date1.
 Increasing numbers of women of child-bearing age are entering the paid workforce.
 Globally more than 800 million women workers (41%) still do not have adequate maternity protection, and paternity leave is offered in 92 countries2.
 Recent evidence from the Lancet confirms the importance of breastfeeding for survival, health and wellbeing of both mothers and children3.
 Work is one key barrier to continued breastfeeding.
 Global breastfeeding rates have been stagnant partly due to lack of social protection and other support measures.
-Research shows that paid maternity leave policies could help reduce infant mortality by 13% for each additional month of maternity leave provisions5.
+Research shows that paid maternity leave policies could help reduce infant mortality by 13% for each additional month of maternity leave4.
+Several countries in, for example, Asia are working towards improved maternity leave provisions5.

 The 1990 Innocenti Declaration6 fourth target covers imaginative legislation for working women.
 WABA's involvement in maternity protection has been ongoing since 1993.
 Two World Breastfeeding Week (WBW) themes have featured maternity protection (1993 and 2015).
-Advocacy of the WABA Women and Work Task Force together with partners of the Maternity Protection Coalition (MPC)7 during the revision of the 2000 ILO C183 contributed
+Advocacy of the WABA Women and Work Task Force together with partners of the Maternity Protection Coalition (MPC)7 during the revision of the 2000 ILO C183 contributed to ensuring that breastfeeding breaks were retained and that the maternity leave was increased to 14 weeks as a minimum.
+The Maternity Protection Campaign Kit: a Breastfeeding Perspective was developed by the MPC as a campaign tool to improve ratification and mother-friendly workplaces.
+In 2012, a Maternity Protection Resource